 Although the cars involved may not belong to you, you will still need to collect the insurance details of the drivers involved in the accident.
 There’s no need for you to decide who’s at fault for the accident – instead, make sure you have details of each driver’s insurance company – along with their names and contact details.

-As a passenger, your legal rights are the same, whether the driver of the car you’re riding in caused the car accident – or whether it was another driver’s negligence.
-As a passenger you can pursue a claim against the driver and/or owner of the vehicle you were a passenger in as well as the other driver and/or owner of the other vehicle/s involved in the crash.
+Let’s look at how Florida auto accident law works: As a passenger, your legal rights are the same, whether the driver of the car you’re riding in caused the car accident – or whether it was another driver’s negligence.
+As a passenger, you can pursue a claim against the driver and/or owner of the vehicle you were a passenger in and the other driver and/or owner of the other vehicle/s involved in the crash.

 If you’re injured in someone else’s car, the damages you receive may come through your own PIP policy.
 However, if you’re not a car owner or don’t have PIP, you may still be covered by: